 3. Bulk Sales is King when Selling Broiler Chickens

 Yes!
 Bulk sales can be very rewarding.
 First, with bulk sales, you get to sell all your chickens faster and you can start raising another batch.
 Without bulk sales, you keep feeding the remaining chickens, which means more rearing capital.
 However, one thing you should know about bulk sales is that birds go at a lesser per/unit price.
 This is because people who buy in bulk are re-sellers or restaurants.

 4. Use Social Media to Market Your Broiler Chickens

 Thanks to technology, you can join farmers groups on Facebook, Telegram, WhatsApp and market your product.
 You can use WhatsApp status update, Instagram, and more.
 Awareness is the key strategy here.
 The more people become aware, the greater their chances of patronizing you.

 5. How to Sell Poultry with Early Advert

 Don’t wait until the rush hour.
 One thing you should know is that human beings are the most unstable in thinking.
 This minute, they are thinking to buy, and the next minute, they have even forgotten about the product.
 This is why you need to start advertising early and continue to do it consistently.

 Sometimes, you just have to be aggressive at it.

-Already, the border closure is giving poultry farmers some level of hope concerning December sales.
-So, let’s stay positive and hope that consumers make a switch from frozen chicken to live broiler chickens.
-Whichever direction things go, the tips above will help you to sell your broiler chickens and make great sales.
+Already, the border closure is giving poultry farmers some advantage as consumers slowly make a switch from frozen chicken to live broiler chickens.
+Whichever direction things go, the tips above will help you to market your broiler chickens and make great sales.